 It behooves us to better understand emergence in complex dynamic systems.

-Hurricanes emerge from mutual positive feedback between wind, humidity, evaporation of warm ocean surface waters and Coriolis effects.
+Hurricanes emerge from mutual positive feedback between wind, humidity, evaporation of sufficiently warm ocean surface waters and Coriolis effects.

 Two phenomena, linked in a feedback loop, provide the sustained energy that allows wind speeds to grow and the hurricane to organize.
 One is that the rate of surface evaporation depends upon surface wind speed and water temperature.
 The faster the wind and the warmer the surface water, the more water evaporates and is captured by the wind.
 The other phenomena is that rising humid air cools causing water vapor to condense releasing the heat required to evaporate the water in the first place.
 This warms the surrounding air and causes it to rise faster.
 The updraft draws more humid air from below which in turn condenses and further fuels the positive feedback cycle.